ColemanGariety/recipe-machine/README.md

 ## Install

-Once you've cloned this gist, all you have to do is install an R7RS-compliant Scheme (I like chibi, but it'll work with any R7RS Scheme) and the macduffie json dependency:
+Once you've cloned this repo, all you have to do is install an R7RS-compliant Scheme (I like chibi, but it'll work with any R7RS Scheme) and the macduffie json dependency:

 ##### via Homebrew